 While regulators of the oil market are expected to be guarding its integrity, a number of examples suggest that regulatory officials, at every level, have doubled down on their role to oversee both the legitimate market and the illicit trade in hydrocarbons.
-In Uganda, for example, the regulatory authority has been known to systematically steal twenty-two liters of oil from each truck crossing the border under the guise of testing for the presence of a molecular marker that can identify legitimate versus illegitimate versus adulterated fuel.540 A sample size of no more than five hundred milliliters is all that is necessary, but the regulatory officials who engage in this operation manage to steal roughly 1.2 of Mozambique, February 4, 2016, http://clubofmozambique.com/news/damage-in-port-fire-put-at-us2-4-million-mozambique/.
+In Uganda, for example, the regulatory authority has been known to systematically steal twenty-two liters of oil from each truck crossing the border under the guise of testing for the presence of a molecular marker that can identify legitimate versus illegitimate versus adulterated fuel.540 A sample size of no more than five hundred milliliters is all that is necessary, but the regulatory officials who engage in this operation manage to steal roughly 1.2 million liters of fuel per year per crossing.541 In essence, therefore, the regulatory regime has taken the illicit market out of the control of pure criminals, and has put it under the aegis of criminals who also happen to serve as the official, legitimate regulatory authority.